IISERM/turing-club-orientation/orientation.md

 ---

-Obviously we also explore the beautiful world of computers and applications of them in enhancing our lives
+Obviously we also explore the beautiful world of computers and applications of them in enhancing our lives and academic purposes.

 ## Related Events